gregstein/AoE2Tools/README.md

 * [Disclaimer](#disclaimer)

 ## Features
+* Play Age of Empires II Multiplayer Both On Steam & Voobly Without Issues.
-* HDToAoC to convert AoEII HD To AoC Version.
+* HDToAoC to convert AoEII HD To AoC Version (as a new installation).
 * HDToAoC automatically does port forwarding for Voobly, adds firewall rules.
 * Automatic Configuration for Voobly Multiplayer.
 * AoC Version is compatible with all windows systems (Win7/8/10 and later).
 No color issues/bugs.